oracle-livelabs/analytics-ai/data-lake/lakehouse-configuration.md

 Creating Object Storage Buckets allows for various types of data to be stored.
 For this lab, we are using a couple of buckets.
 Two are created for our data flow process which includes a place for the data and another one for the logs.

-From the Home Menu click on Storage and then click on Buckets.
+1. From the Home Menu click on Storage and then click on Buckets.

    ![Create Storage Bucket](./images/object_storage1.png " ")

-   Enter a Bucket Name, dataflow-warehouse and use the rest of the defaults and click Create.
+2. Enter a Bucket Name, dataflow-warehouse and use the rest of the defaults and click Create.

    ![Create Storage Bucket](./images/create_bucket.png " ")

-   Next bucket, click on Create Bucket, Bucket Name, dataflow-logs and use the rest of the defaults and click Create.
+3. Next bucket, click on Create Bucket, Bucket Name, dataflow-logs and use the rest of the defaults and click Create.

    ![Create Storage Bucket](./images/create_bucket2.png " ")

 The dataflow buckets are for the processing of the data and logs.

 ## Task 3: Create ADW

-In this step, you will create an Oracle Autonomous Data Warehouse.
+In this task, you will create an Oracle Autonomous Data Warehouse (ADW).

 1. Once you are logged in, you are taken to the cloud services dashboard where you can see all the services available to you.
 Click the navigation menu in the upper left to show top level navigation choices.

-    __Note:__ You can also directly access your Autonomous Data Warehouse or Autonomous Transaction Processing service in the __Quick Actions__ section of the dashboard.
+    >__Note:__ You can also directly access your Autonomous Data Warehouse or Autonomous Transaction Processing service in the __Quick Actions__ section of the dashboard.

     ![Oracle home page.](./images/Picture100-36.png " ")